Best of Hannity: Always Fighting for America - 7.4

 That, Sean, is something that will never happen.

-Um, it's not a fun feeling, is it, to think that you have the power of a special counsel and unlimited resources, and a team that I've talked an awful lot about.
+It's not a fun feeling, is it, to think that you have the power of a special counsel and unlimited resources and a team that I've talked an awful lot about.

-Uh, why the rest of the country doesn't seem concerned that that that the special counsel Robert Muller has put together a team of only Democratic donors, no Republican donors, no independent donors, and then Genie Ray, who was a lawyer for the Clinton Foundation, that's part of his team.
+Why the rest of the country doesn't seem concerned that the special counsel Robert Mueller has put together a team of only Democratic donors, no Republican donors, no independent donors, and then Genie Ray, who was a lawyer for the Clinton Foundation, that's part of his team.

-We now know that there were three Trump hating FBI guys that were a part of the team, including Peter Strzok himself, and we also know Andrew Weissman, who has the most atrocious ethical record of any lawyer I think I have ever heard of in the United States.
+We now know that there were three Trump-hating FBI guys that were a part of the team, including Peter Strzok himself.

-Well, he's he's the pit bull of uh Mr. Muller, and that's troubling to me.
+Well, he's the pit bull of Mr. Mueller, and that's troubling to me.

-And my big question is why doesn't anyone else in the country seem to feel or understand that that that is an abusively biased group of people?
+And my big question is: why doesn't anyone else in the country seem to feel or understand that that is an abusively biased group of people?

 Well, not only that, but Sean, you're absolutely right.

-Having federal prosecutors unfettered, poking through every single molecule of your personal life, your business life, your your political activities, asking intensely personal questions uh of my associates and former associates.
+Having federal prosecutors unfettered poking through every single molecule of your personal life, your business life, your political activities, asking intensely personal questions of my associates and former associates.

-How do you get along with his wife?
+How did he get along with his wife?

 How's his relationship with his children?